CtrlK

 Actionability

-Fully executable code throughout: complete GitHub Actions YAML, working MSW test setup, live integration tests, and concrete CLI commands for secret management.
-Everything is copy-paste ready with real endpoints and realistic mock data.
+Fully executable code throughout: complete GitHub Actions YAML, MSW test setup with TypeScript, integration test files, and CLI commands for secret management.
+Every step is copy-paste ready with specific file paths and real API endpoints.

 3 / 3